American Express Membership Rewards vs. Chase Ultimate Rewards

 Is the Membership Rewards program worth it?

-The Membership Rewards program is also worth it, but more so for people who already have experience with other travel rewards programs and are looking to expand their horizons with transfer partners.
+The Membership Rewards program is worth it for people who already have experience with other travel rewards programs and want to expand their horizons with transfer partners.

 Admittedly, the Membership Rewards program is more complicated than the Ultimate Rewards program and doesn’t offer the same boosted value when using the portal.
-Therefore, it’s likely most worth it for people who are going to take the step to understand and optimize strategic transfers to partners.
-The list of international airlines is expansive and there are excellent values to be found, in particular.
+Therefore, it’s likely most worth it for people who optimize strategic transfers to partners, especially for international trips.
+The list of international airlines is expansive, and there are excellent values to be found, in particular.

 How to choose the best rewards program for you